AlterRainbow/ESP-Library/README.md

 --// For players in the game.

--- They do not reappear when a player respawns, joins.
+-- They do not reappear when a player respawns/joins.
 It's 4 AM and I am tired.
-I'll add this tomorrow.
+I'll add this soon.

 local esp = loadstring(game:HttpGet("https://raw.githubusercontent.com/AlterRainbow/ESP-Library/main/ESPLib.lua"))() -- gets the esp lib.